© 2026 Connecticut Public

 Leer en español

-The education recruitment organization Teach for America, together with Hartford Public Schools (HPS), will visit Puerto Rico on February 19 and 20 to interview and inform prospective teachers about job opportunities in Connecticut, where Puerto Ricans make up 8% of the population — that's over 300,000 residents.
+The leadership development organization Teach for America, will visit Puerto Rico on February 19 and 20 to interview and inform prospective teachers about joining the Teach For America corps in Connecticut, where Puerto Ricans make up 8% of the population — that's over 300,000 residents.

-Teach for America, a nonprofit made up exclusively of educators, is dedicated to recruiting university graduates to serve as teachers for two years in public schools with limited resources, all with the purpose of addressing educational inequality.
+Teach for America is dedicated to recruiting university graduates to serve as teachers for at least two years in public schools with limited resources, all with the purpose of expanding excellent educational opportunities to all children.

 The program welcomes candidates with a bachelor’s degree in any discipline, including those set to graduate this May.

-In fact, New Haven Public Schools (NHPS) are led by Puerto Rican superintendent Madeline Negrón, who was born in San Lorenzo, Puerto Rico.
+New Haven Public Schools (NHPS), one of Teach For America Connecticut's partners, are led by Puerto Rican superintendent Madeline Negrón, who was born in San Lorenzo, Puerto Rico.
 NHPS includes 41 schools serving a diverse student population of 19,000.

 About 50.5% of the students are Hispanic or Latino, primarily of Puerto Rican descent, 31.4% are Black, and the remaining students are White, Asian, or Native American.
 Moreover, 8.7% of teachers come from nonwhite ethnic backgrounds.

-Díaz Rivera explained that the areas with the greatest demand are Special Education, Mathematics, Science, Technology, and English as a Second Language (ESL).
+Teach For America representatives shared that the areas with the greatest demand are Special Education, Mathematics, and Science.

 In Connecticut, the average starting salary for new teachers and those working toward certification is $56,000 a year, while the average educator salary is $86,511, one of the highest in the United States.